zhangyi-hu/pymcef/README.rst

 Purpose
 =======
-PyMCEF is a python package to generate efficient frontier based on Monte Carlo simulated returns.
+PyMCEF is a python package that can generate efficient frontier based on Monte Carlo simulated returns.

+PyMCEF is based on Post-modern portfolio theory (PMPT).

 Absolute SemiDeviation and Fixed-target expected under performance are used as the risk measure for this stochastic programming problem.